MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 ## Create knowledge articles using templates

-Knowledge Authors can use the templates to create knowledge articles quickly and the fields for the knowledge article are pre-populated according to the selected template.
+Knowledge authors can use the templates to create knowledge articles quickly and the fields for the knowledge article are pre-populated according to the selected template.
 To create knowledge articles using templates:

 1. Make sure that you have Create and Read permissions on the Knowledge Article entity.
 By default, these permissions are added to the Knowledge Manager, Customer Service Manager, or Customer Service Representative role.